 If you live in a warm climate where the first frost comes well into late fall, you can plant sunflowers even later in the season.

-Be sure to choose the right variety for the time you still have left and follow our growing tips to make sure your sunflowers look marvelous come harvest season.
+Be sure to choose the right variety for the time you still have left, and follow our growing tips to ensure your sunflowers look marvelous come harvest season.

 Looking For More Gardening Inspiration

-We have lots of flower gardening articles that you find inspirational:
+We also have lots of flower gardening articles that you find inspirational: